In this review, we will be comparing SuperCenter XL and R2c, two Center Channel speakers from GoldenEar and KEF.

 Drivers

-One of the fundamental differences between these two speakers is that GoldenEar SuperCenter XL is a -way design whereas the R2c is a 3-way speaker.
+One of the fundamental differences between these two speakers is that SuperCenter XL is a -way design whereas the R2c is a 3-way speaker.
 3-way designs utilize a midrange driver in addition to the tweeter and woofer on 2-way designs.
 Designing a crossover for a 3-way speaker is a complicated process and generally increases the overall cost of the speaker.

 Driver |